Solved: Memory Management BSOD (ntoskrnl.exe) Error on Windows 10

 - Press Windows + R, type devmgmt.msc and ok to open Device Manager.

 - This will display all installed driver list look for any driver with a yellow triangle mark (if you found any simply reinstall the driver).

 - And especially update the most important drivers (display driver, Network adapter, and Audio driver ).

-- To do this expand display adapter right click on installed display driver, select update driver.
+- To do this expand display adapter right-click on the installed display driver, select update driver.

 - Then select Search automatically for updated driver software and follow on-screen instructions.

-Or To reinstall the driver first visit device manufacturer and download the latest available driver.
-Then again open device manager, Expand display driver here right click on installed display driver and select uninstall.
-After that Restart windows and on next start run/install the driver setup.exe which you downloaded from the manufacturer website.
+Or To reinstall the driver first visit the device manufacturer and download the latest available driver.
+Then again open device manager, Expand display driver here right-click on installed display driver and select uninstall.
+After that Restart windows and on the next start run/install the driver setup.exe which you downloaded from the manufacturer’s website.
 Do the same process for other drivers (Network adapter, Audio driver etc) to update and reinstall the driver.
 After complete, the process Restart windows and check started normally.